-On July 4, 2025, President Trump signed the Big Beautiful Bill (BBB) into law.
+On July 4, 2025, President Trump signed the One, Big, Beautiful Bill (OBBBA) into law.
 While most headlines focused on the rollback of clean energy incentives, the bill delivered a quiet but significant win for businesses investing in innovation.

 With improved expensing rules and refund opportunities for small businesses, the BBB represents one of the most favorable updates to R&D tax treatment in recent years.
 Here’s what changed—and how your business can benefit.